Iranian Revolution: Government reaction

-The Shah was taken completely by surprise by the protests and, to make matters worse, he often became indecisive during times of crisis; virtually every major decision he would make backfired on his government and further inflamed the revolutionaries.
+The Shah was taken completely by surprise by the protests and often became indecisive during times of crisis.
+Virtually every major decision he made backfired and further inflamed the revolutionaries.

-The Shah decided to continue on his plan of liberalization and to negotiate rather than to use force against the still-nascent protest movement: he promised that fully democratic elections for the Majlis would be held in 1979; censorship was relaxed; a resolution was drafted to help reduce corruption within the royal family and the government; and protesters were tried in civilian courts rather than by military courts-martial and were quickly released.
+The Shah decided to continue on his plan of liberalization and to negotiate rather than to use force against the still-nascent protest movement.
+He promised fully democratic elections for the Majlis would be held in 1979, relaxed censorship, and a resolution was drafted to help reduce corruption within the royal family and the government.
+Protesters were tried in civilian courts rather than by military courts-martial and were quickly released.

-Iran's security forces had not received any riot-control training nor equipment since 1963.
-As a result, police forces were unable to control demonstrations, thus the army was frequently deployed.
+Iran's security forces had neither received riot-control training nor equipment since 1963.
+As a result, police were unable to control demonstrations, thus the army was frequently deployed.
 Soldiers were instructed not to use deadly force, yet there were instances of inexperienced soldiers reacting excessively, inflaming the violence without cowing the opposition, and receiving official condemnation from the Shah.
 The Carter administration in the US also refused to sell non-lethal tear gas and rubber bullets to Iran.

 As early as the February riots in Tabriz, the Shah fired all SAVAK officials in the city as a concession to the opposition, and soon began to dismiss civil servants and government officials whom he felt the public blamed.
 In the first national concession, he replaced the hardline SAVAK chief General Nematollah Nassiri with the more moderate General Nasser Moghaddam.
 The government also negotiated with moderate religious leaders such as Shariatmadari, apologizing to him for the raid on his house.

 Early summer (June)

-By summer, the protests had stagnated, remaining at a steady rate for four months, with about 10,000 participants in each major city—with the exception of Isfahan, where protests were larger, and Tehran, where they were smaller—protesting every 40 days.
+By summer, the protests remained at a steady rate for four months, with about 10,000 participants in each major city—with the exception of Isfahan, where protests were larger, and Tehran, where they were smaller—protesting every 40 days.
 This amounted to a small minority of the more than 15 million adults in Iran.

 Against the wishes of Khomeini, Shariatmadari called for 17 June mourning protests to be carried out as a one-day stay.
-Although tensions remained in the milieu, the Shah's policy appeared to have worked, leading Amuzegar to declare that "the crisis is over."
+Although tension remained, the Shah's policy appeared to have worked, leading Amuzegar to declare that "the crisis is over."
 A CIA analysis in August concluded that Iran "is not in a revolutionary or even a pre-revolutionary situation."
 These and later events in Iran are frequently cited as one of the most consequential strategic surprises that the United States has experienced since the CIA was established in 1947.

 As a sign of easing of government restrictions, three prominent opposition leaders from the secular National Front—Karim Sanjabi, Shapour Bakhtiar, and Dariush Forouhar—were allowed to pen an open letter to the Shah demanding that he reign according to the constitution of Iran.